 - Data quality and bias: AI models depend on the quality of input data.
 Errors or biases in astronomical data can lead to false detections or missed discoveries.

-- Explainability: Some AI systems operate as “black boxes,” making it difficult for scientists to fully understand the decision-making process behind AI-generated findings.
+- Explainability: Some AI systems operate as “black boxes”.
+This makes it difficult for scientists to fully understand the decision-making process behind AI-generated findings.

 - Resource constraints: Space missions have limited computational power and energy, requiring AI algorithms to be highly efficient and lightweight.